2010 Machil encounter: Court martial

 When police revealed the background of the fake encounter, they filed a chargesheet against the 11 accused persons, including 9 army personnel and two civilians.
 The accused included a colonel and 2 majors.
 They were charged under sections 302 for murder, section 364 for abduction, section 120-B for criminal conspiracy and section 34 for common intent of the Ranbir Penal Code.
-The case was initially heard by the Sopore High Court chief judicial magistrate and issued a notice to the army asking to produce involved people before the police.
+The case was initially heard by the Sopore chief judicial magistrate and issued a notice to the army asking to produce involved people before the police.

-The army decline to follow the court orders, leading the local court to transfer it to the High Court of Jammu and Kashmir and Ladakh which ordered the army to setup an army court inquiry.
-The inquiry was started in December 2013 and the accused were sentenced life imprisonment in 2014 by the Summary General Court Martial (SGCM).
-The army confirmed the life imprisonment of convicted people on 7 September 2015.
-However, three army sources such as Abbas, Bashir and Hamid were acquitted by the court.
-It was first time in 25 years of insurgency in Jammu and Kashmir when army confirmed life imprisonment by the General Court Martial (GCM) for killing civilians.
+The army declined to follow the court orders, leading the local court to transfer it to the High Court of Jammu and Kashmir and Ladakh which ordered the army to set up an army court inquiry.
+The inquiry began in December 2013 and those convicted were sentenced life imprisonment in 2014 by the Summary General Court Martial (SGCM).
+The army confirmed the sentences of life imprisonment of those found guilty on 7 September 2015.
+Three army personnel were acquitted by the court.
+It was first time in 25 years of insurgency in Jammu and Kashmir that Indian Army personnel received confirmed sentences of life imprisonment by a General Court Martial (GCM) for the killing of civilians.
+In 2017, the Tribunal stayed the life sentences of five convicted soldiers.
+However, then-Jammu and Kashmir Peoples Democratic Party chief minister Mehbooba Mufti's government did not challenge this ruling.

 Aftermath

-The killing of the trio was heavily criticised by the people which turned into an uprising which left 113 to 120 people dead with hundreds of people injured in different clashes with the Jammu and Kashmir police and the Central Reserve Police Force (CRPF).
+The killing of the trio was heavily criticised by the people which turned into an uprising which left between 113 and 120 people dead, with hundreds of others injured in different clashes with the Jammu and Kashmir police and the Central Reserve Police Force (CRPF).

-Later development

-The Armed Forces Tribunal granted bail to 5 convicted army personnel and suspended their conviction in 2017.
-However, the then ruling party Jammu and Kashmir Peoples Democratic Party chief minister, Mehbooba Mufti's government didn't challenge the suspension of life imprisonment of the convicted army personnel.